kartsa007/tictactoe/README.md

 # tictactoe

 Tictactoe game with a very simple artificial intelligence (ai).
-The first version of ai only selects randomly it's move.
+The second version of ai tries to find best by looking ahead a few moves.

 This game is a
-home work of the FronEndMaster-course organised by Tampereen ammattikorkeakoulu (Tamk) & Te-keskus & Opteam.
+home exercise of the FrontEndMaster-course organised by Tampereen ammattikorkeakoulu (Tamk) & Te-keskus & Opteam.

 ## Getting started

-This is very simple and enjoyable game by letting you to win almost every time.
+This is very simple and enjoyable game by giving you some resistance at least with small boards.
 By following the installation instructions you get started with the game.

 ## Installation